Holic75/KingmakerProperFlanking/README.md

 - Swordplay Style and Swordplay Upset
 - Wild Flanking
 - Two-Weapon Feint and Improved Two-Weapon Feint
+- Quick Dirty Trick

+It also adds option to use combat maneuvers as attack (although in a bit lighter way than Closer To Tabletop - only first attack can be replaced and only during full attack action)

 It is not compatible with Closer To Tabletop mod, but it can replace it without breaking your saves.
 It requires at least Call of the Wild 1.45.